microsoft/Tokenizer/README.md

 The TokenizerLib is built in .NET Standard 2.0, which can be consumed in projects on any version of .NET later than .NET Core 2.0 or .NET Framework 4.6.1.

+You can download and install the nuget package of TokenizerLib [here](https://www.nuget.org/packages/Microsoft.DeepDev.TokenizerLib/).

-Sample code to use TokenizerLib in your code:
+Example C# code to use TokenizerLib in your code:
 ```csharp
 using System.Collections.Generic;
 using Microsoft.DeepDev;